meltyourface/blank/posts/Shamen-priests-and-warriors/Shamanic-Ascent-A-Meditation-Journey-for-Priests-and-Warriors/index.md

 ## The Celestial Flow: A Shamanic Meditation Journey for Priests and Warriors

-Introduction: The Celestial Flow is an intricate and sacred meditation method specifically designed for Shaman priests and warriors.
+**Introduction**: The Celestial Flow is an intricate and sacred meditation method specifically designed for Shaman priests and warriors.
 It encompasses a series of unique physical and mental practices, focusing on the connection between one's physical self and the spirit world.
 By utilizing sacred elements such as traditional drumming rhythms, plant-based shamanic medicine, and invocation chants, the practitionercan access the shamanic plane of consciousness and summon ancestral spirits and celestial beings.

-Preparation:
+**Preparation**:

 1. ****Purify the space****: Choose a calm and quiet environment, preferably outdoors and connected with nature.
 Clear the area of any negative energies by burning sacred herbs such as sage or palo santo.
 2. ****Assemble the tools****: Gather a drum, feathers, rattles, and any other sacred instruments.
 Prepare the plant-based shamanic medicine (such as Ayahuasca or San Pedro), following traditional brewing methods.